Air Scout: Italy

-In 1949 CNGEI started activities with Air Scout, which were followed by the organization of a first course in aeronautical culture, organized at the Air War School in Florence-Cascine, but, at the end of the sixties, clear material and logistics difficulties blocked the development and the activities of the Scouts of the air inside the institution.
+In 1949, CNGEI started activities with Air Scouting, which were followed by the organisation of a first course in aeronautical culture, organised at the Air War School in Florence-Cascina, but, at the end of the sixties, clear material and logistics difficulties blocked the development and the activities of the Air Scouts inside the institution.

 Kenya

-Air Scouting program in Kenya is currently being renewed and with the 'Young Aviators Air Scouts Open Troop' in Langata District operating successfully.
+Air Scouting programme in Kenya is currently being renewed and with the 'Young Aviators Air Scouts Open Troop' in Langata District operating successfully.

 Malaysia

 The first Air Scout patrol was established in the Victoria Institution in 1951 and ceased to exist in 1955.
-The 10th Kuala Lumpur Group in the Methodist Boys' School was established circa 1910, converted to Air Scouts in 1951 and remains active.
-Air Scouts Troops exist in Kuala Lumpur and Johore.
+The 10th Kuala Lumpur Group in the Methodist Boys' School was established circa 1915, converted to Air Scouts in 1951 and remains active.
+Air Scouts Troops exist in Kuala Lumpur and Johor Bahru.

 Malta

-The island of Malta currently only has one Air Scout Group who run an adapted Air Scouting Program, which was originally based on the UK scheme.
+Malta currently only has one Air Scout Group who runs an adapted Air Scouting Program, which was originally based on the UK scheme.
 The Air Scout Group is attached to St Augustine's College.
 The group has for a number of years participated in JOTA/JOTI.
 Malta previously had a number of other Air Scout Groups which are now defunct.

 Netherlands

-Air Scouting (luchtscouting) in the Netherlands is an active part of the program.
+Air Scouting (luchtscouting) in the Netherlands is an active part of the programme.
 There are currently 15 Air Scout groups.
-They wear a gray shirt.
+They wear a grey shirt.